techmislang101/myfluffycheeckybunsbaby.github.io/README.md

 <img src="CuteGf.png" width="250" height="200">
 <img src="Handsome.png" width="250" height="200">
 <h1>Hello mahal ko^^</h1>
 <p>I want to give you this as a gift from me, I am still learning on how to code properly, and I am looking forward to give you such amazing gifts like this hehe,<br> I just wanted to say na.
-I am so so much happy that I met you, and thank you for giving me the chance to court you hihihi.</p>
+I am extremely happy that I met you, and thank you for giving me the chance to get to know you.</p>
 <h3> I miss you so much my fluffycheeckybuns baby:(( </h3>
 <marquee>
 <font color="red" face="Times New Roman" size="10">